-Claims for waiver services are submitted to the State's Medicaid Management Information System (MMIS) for payment via Phoenix, with the exception of institutional respite claims.
-These claims are submitted using the CMS-1500 form or the State's electronic billing system.
+Claims for waiver services are submitted to the State's Medicaid Management Information System (MMIS) for payment via Phoenix.
 Providers of waiver services are required to utilize the Phoenix or Care Call system to document service delivery.
 Phoenix compares service documents in both systems and only allows for billing up to the authorized service limits and if the service is provided in the required time period.